ubco-db/office-hours/DEVELOPING.md

 table_name.entity.ts files are used to define the database schema.

+Also, you must update the seed.controller.ts file to reflect the new database changes.
+This seed file is used to populate the database with dummy data on http://localhost:3000/dev.

+#### Migrations

 If you change an entity, you MUST run `yarn migration:generate -n [migration-name]`, to make the migration file, then `yarn typeorm migration:run` will automatically run on deployment to staging/production.
 Commit the migration file to Git!

-Also, you must update the seed.controller.ts file to reflect the new database changes.
-This seed file is used to populate the database with dummy data on http://localhost:3000/dev.

 ### Adding an API Route